chainguard-dev/cs-workshop/custom-assembly/readme.md

     Remove the package that was added, to clean up.

-## Example Using Custom Assembly With Chainctl - Dockerfile Conversion Example
+### Example - Using Custom Assembly With chainctl - Dockerfile Conversion

 In this example we will walk through converting a Dockerfile which is currently using `apk add` to add dependencies to using Custom Assembly built images.
 The demo is a simple Python app that uses the mariadb database connection driver.
 This python app requires additional dependencies to be installed on to the Chainguard python base image.